matthi99/deepGMM/README.md

 - `--tol` defines the stopping criteria.
 If the negative log-likelihood (NLL) change per iteration gets smaller than `tol` the algorithm is stopped. (`default=0.001`).
 - `--max_epochs` defines for how many epochs the networks should be trained maximally (`default=200`).

-Predicted segmentation masks and results compared to the ground truth will be saved in the `RESULTS_FOLDER`
+Predicted segmentation masks and results compared to the ground truth will be saved in the `RESULTS_FOLDER`.

 ### Training deepG on multiple images